Jamie95187/borisbikes/README.md

 For the unit testing type `rspec` in the root directory for this project.
 Feature tests can be run on an online repl or use irb in terminal.

+Used rubocop as linter.
+This can be used by typing `rubocop` in the project's root directory.

 ## User Stories & Domain Models

 As a person,<br>